Coverage

 5G vs 5G UW

-Is 5G UW really that different from 5G?
+Is 5G UW really that different from standard 5G?
 And, given that only two Verizon unlimited plans include it, is it worth springing for it?

 5G UW does offer greater performance.
 But the benefit to you depends on your needs and uses.
 If you’re satisfied with your existing wireless coverage, standard 5G or even 4G LTE may be all you need for the moment.